 Never give anyone your bank details, passwords, or other personal information if they contact you.

 If you need to sign in to online banking, go straight to your bank's website instead of clicking on a link in an email or another website.

 If someone from your bank asks for personal details on the phone, insist on calling your bank back to provide the information.
 You can use a phone number you know to be correct by checking online.

 You can prevent someone else from using your debit card by:

 Keeping your card safe and letting your bank know immediately if it is lost or stolen

 Keeping your PIN secret and changing it if anyone else finds out what it is

-Keeping your 16 digit card number and CCV number* to yourself because someone else could use it to make purchases
+Keeping your 16-digit card number and CVV number* to yourself because someone else could use them to make purchases

-If you report your card as stolen or lost to your bank, they will cancel it so nobody can use it to spend your money.
-They will then send you a new card with a new 16 digit card number.
+If you report your card as stolen or lost, your bank will cancel it so nobody can use it to spend your money.
+They will then send you a new card with a new 16-digit card number.